-5.4 Operating Plan
+Operating Plan 5.4

 The City has multiple options for how to operate the service.
-In all scenarios, the fare structure would remain the same and the City would provide a subsidy for accessible paratransit and on-demand shared-ride service, while operating the premium door-to-door service at full cost-recovery.
+In all scenarios, the fare structure would remain the same and the City would provide a subsidy for accessible paratransit and on-demand sharedride service, while operating the premium door-to-door service at full cost-recovery.

 Table 4 reviews the primary operating structures available to Humboldt.
 Option 1 is for the City to completely operate the service.
 Under this option, the City would procure software, purchase vehicles, hire drivers, and would need to provide call support for passengers who do not use the software.
 The City-operated model is used in many traditional transit systems.
 Software platforms that are willing to service municipalities of Humboldt's size are unlikely to have call support as a standard feature.
 The City could choose to contract out the driver (Option 2, which is the current structure for the Mobility Van), and optionally also contract the vehicle (Option 3).
 The City would manage the routing and the call support, but would procure the driver (and vehicles, in Option 3) through a private agreement.
-The City hires their own driver and/or purchases their own vehicles, but contracts out the software and call support to a private transportation provider, who then procures a software platform and operates call support in-house.
+The City could alternatively contract out the services but manage the fleet (Option 4).
+In this scenario, the City hires their own driver and/or purchases their own vehicles, but contracts out the software and call support to a private transportation provider, who then procures a software platform and operates call support in-house.
 Option 5 is for the City to operate the entire system through the private sector.
 Under this option, the City would either provide a per-ride subsidy to operate the system or provide a contract rate as determined by the private operator.